Aikiro42/Project-45/docs/branch-changelogs/feat.transformer-mods.md

   - Mods are disassembled in the process.
   - Transformation kits require an activeitem itemid whitelist.
   - Transformation can be disassembled to its previous form.
+  - Transformation kits are consumed upon use.
-- Added project45-trans-ez, which transforms project45-neo-tmp to project45-neo-ez
+- Added the Electric Zi Transformation Kit (project45-trans-ez), which transforms Machine Pistols (project45-neo-tmp) into Electriz Zis (project45-neo-ez)
+  - The Electric Zi is craftable at the Gunsmith Addon, under the new "TRNS" section
 - TODO: custom tooltip for transformer mods that show weapon stats.
-- TODO: make project45-trans-ez craftable at Gunsmith Addon
-- TODO: make transformer kits consumable and reobtainable from disassembly